ferd/pobox/README.md

 Messages can be sent to a PO Box by calling `pobox:post(BoxPid, Msg)` or sending a message directly to the process as `BoxPid ! {post, Msg}`.

+The ownership of the PO Box can be transfered to another process by calling:

+    pobox:give_away(BoxPid, DestPid, DestData, Timeout)

+or

+    pobox:give_away(BoxPid, DestPid, Timeout)

+which is equivalent to:

+    pobox_give_away(BoxPid, DestPid, undefined, Timeout)

+The call should return `true` on success and `false` on failure.
+Note that you can only call this from within the owner process otherwise the call always fails.
+If `DestData` is not provided it will be sent as `undefined` in the `pobox_transfer` message.

+The destination process should receive a message of the following form:

+    {pobox_transfer, BoxPid, PreviousOwnerPid, DestData | undefined, give_away}

 ## Example Session